enisn/ABP-dotnet-template/README.md

 # ABP-dotnet-template
- Dotnet template version of ABP Framework.
+ This is an example demo of dotnet template version of ABP Framework.
+Supports only database selection.

+ It uses v4.4.0 app template of ABP.

 ## Installation